neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects.md

 :link: https://github.com/neuroinformatics-unit/photon-mosaic
 PhotonMosaic simplifies the analysis of multi-photon calcium imaging data by integrating algorithms from tools like Suite2p and CaImAn into a modular pipeline.
 Researchers can evaluate, compare, and combine methods for each processing step, such as registration or source extraction, and explore metrics to identify the best fit for their datasets.

-With support for local or cluster-based parallelization, PhotonMosaic provides visualization tools, reports, and guides to streamline decision-making and enhance reproducibility.
+With support for local or cluster-based parallelization, photon-mosaic provides visualization tools, reports, and guides to streamline decision-making and enhance reproducibility.
 :::
 ::::